AlibabaCloudDocs/mts/intl.en-US/Best Practices/Package/How do I perform HLS package?.md

         The edges in the topology, which indicates the dependency between activities.

-2. To add media to MPS, call the [AddMedia](/intl.en-US/API Reference/Media APIs/AddMedia.md)operation.
+2. To add media to MPS, call the [AddMedia](/intl.en-US/API Reference/Media APIs/AddMedia.md) operation.
     -   Specify Media workflow ID.

     -   If subtitle extraction exists, you can configure in the way that the subtitle file address overwrites the WebVTTSubtitleURL parameter in the Transcode activity, and only subtitle files of WebVTT are supported.